valnmv/vbackup/README.md

 * Use ZLIB library for compression

 ## To do later / in the future
+* Archive and restore file attributes and permissions (access control lists)
 * Split data files in volumes of e.g. 4GB, like data.z.1, data.z.2, ...
-* Archive and restore file attributes and permissions (access control lists)
-* Much improved error handling is needed
 * Special handling of soft/hard links?
-* Restore on live system?
+* Restore on live system - not tested
+* Improved error handling

 ## Command line arguments
 See the description in [CommandLineOptions.cpp](./src/CommandLineOptions.cpp)

+For quick debugging and testing purposes the program accepts folder path as source for archiving.
+But in this case the progress indicator will show incorrect information.

 ## Design